kylobite/kai-ruby/README.md

 ```
 Version Goal.Progress.Testing
-or

 Version Production.Development.Patch
-or

 Version Release.Beta.Alpha
 ```

+Notice:
-For this reason, if the newest version has only gone up by 0.0.1, update at your own risk.
-It would be best to at least wait for it to increment by 0.1.0.
++ If the version increments by 0.0.1: update at your own risk
++ If the version increments by 0.1.0: any new memories might become corrupt
++ If the version increments by 1.0.0: it usually stable and safe to update
++ If the version ends with 'u', \_.\_.\_u: it is very unstable, you have been warned

 ***
 &copy; Copyright 2013 Kylobite under [the MIT License](LICENSE).